denniskuijs/openremote/docs/4_implementation_ssm_automations.md

 ```

 ### 3.1.
 Get Volume Details
 The first step in this automation is to retrieve the volume details using the `aws:executeAwsApi` action.
-The step calls the `DescribeVolumes` API with the `VolumeId` that is specified in the parameters section at the top of this document
+The step calls the `DescribeVolumes` API with the `VolumeId` that is specified in the parameters section at the top of this document.
 When the volume details are retrieved, we can get the `InstanceId` and `DeviceName` that belongs to this volume.
 To ensure that the correct values are being used, I have chosen to get them from the volume instead of specifying them in the parameters section.

-The `DeviceName` and `InstanceId` are retrieved using the `JSONPath` notation in the `API` `Response` object and are pushed to the `outputs` section so it can be used in the next steps.
+The `DeviceName` and `InstanceId` are retrieved using the `JSONPath` notation in the `API` `response` object and are pushed to the `outputs` section so it can be used in the next steps.

 ```
 # Retrieve EBS data volume details to get the DeviceName and InstanceId